MistyCommunity/Documentation/src/content/misty-ii/robot/misty-backpack-for-arduino.md

 You can connect the spacer shield to Misty's Arduino-compatible backpack to create extra space between the backpack and any connected shields.
 This helps prevent larger shields from interfering with Misty's chassis.

-![Spacer shield connected to microcontroller](../../../../assets/images/backpack-spacer-shield.jpg) *A spacer shield connected to the Misty Backpack for Arduino backpack.*
+![Spacer shield connected to microcontroller](../../../../assets/images/backpack-spacer-shield.jpg) *A spacer shield connected to the Misty Backpack for Arduino.*

 ## Programming the Misty Backpack for Arduino